Visit our Chapel Gift Shop

 been spreading the faith and offering traditional Catholic religious items at the Elgin Flea Market (Rt.
 31) each Saturday for several hours of the day.
 She is able to provide Catholic literature and information to many who visit her tables.

-Thanks to Mary & Gerardo Palacios who also offer a helping hand.
+Thanks to Mary & Gerardo Palacios who also assist in this apostolate.

 Procession leaves the Chapel following the Blessing of Palms